Photo: CNA. Image: IORG.

 The first type is the same as the one documented in the IORG’s report, Analysis of China’s Information Operations and Interpersonal Infiltration, which analyzes the spread path of disinformation in seven incidents, and shows how local proxies deepened its impact.
 The IORG believes these local proxies play a critical role in the process of information manipulation.
 Whether intentional or not, a high degree of participation leads to higher diffusion and impact for specific narratives, and a larger possibility for cognitive manipulation.

-# Exposing the source of the information, and raising awareness on what’s fact and fiction
+“Place of origin” labelling to expose source of information, and raising awareness on what’s fact and fiction

 As for regulations, Lin believes that the most urgent task is establishing a “place of origin” labelling system that could be put under the title of a YouTube video when it features sponsored content or in any other commercial activities.
 Twitter puts warning labels under controversial posts, and Lin believes these can be used as a short-term response to information manipulation attacks.
 That way, the public can know the origin of the content and raise awareness about the authenticity of the information.